How to write a post interview thank you letter

 Why a candidate should write a post-interview thank you

-• Demonstrates to the interviewer that you are extremely interested in the role
+• Demonstrates to the interviewer that you are truly interested in the open position.

 How should a thank you message be sent?

-• Snail mail – provides an individualized touch.
-However, there is less chance that the interviewer will read the thank you message between the timeframe frame of a couple of days.
+• Snail mail – provides a nice, individualized touch.
+However, there is less chance that the interviewer will read the thank you message within a couple of days.

 • Phone call – This should be your last resort.
-Although a phone conversation could be seen as more personal, this could take up the interviewer’s time or appear to be too aggressive.
+Although a phone conversation could be seen as more personal, it could take up the interviewer’s time or appear too aggressive.

-• Do not send a thank you message through social media or a text message!!
+• Social Media – Do not send a thank you message through social media or a text message!
+It may not be read by the interviewer, and it doesn’t come across as professional.

 What is the best time to send a thank you message?

 A suitable time to send a thank you message is usually at the end of the business day or the beginning of the next.
 This will allow the interviewer to read the thank you message when the day is less busy.
-Never send a thank you email immediately after an interview- it may be interpreted as an automatic response or obligatory by your interviewer.
-Place some considerable thought about the role within the company in the letter.
+Never send a thank you email immediately after an interview – it may be interpreted as an automatic or obligatory response.
+Place some considerable thought into the role and the company when writing the letter.

 How to write a thank you message:

 Always make sure your message is customized to the person you are sending it to.
-Be sure to avoid informal tones such as emoticons, slang terms, and acronyms or abbreviations such as “TGIF.”
-Be sure to reference the position discussed and why you are the perfect candidate for the job.
-Mention something specific that was discussed during the interview and make an offer on the skills and experience you will utilize to show the interviewer how you are going to help the company get what they want.
+Avoid informal tones such as emoticons, slang terms, and acronyms like “TGIF.”
+Reference the position discussed and explain why you are the perfect candidate for the job.
+Mention something specific that was discussed during the interview, and highlight the skills and experience you can bring to the company.

-• Reference some key components of the interview – reminds the interviewer of the conversation
+• Reference key points from the interview – remind the interviewer of the conversation.

-• State the fit for the position – include the attributes that make you the candidate for the job
+• State your fit for the position – include the attributes that make you the right candidate for the job.

-• Ask questions that you missed during the meeting – Any other questions you may have forgotten or run out of time to ask in the interview
+• Ask any questions you may have forgotten or run out of time to ask in the interview.

 Helpful templates for your next thank you message!